metrorailings/OwlBlog/content/posts/week-6-insights.md

 Lots of zone blitzing from the Panthers.

 Odd to see so many light boxes from the Panthers.
+Then again, Chicago has been struggling running the ball.

+Nagy's offensive system is rooted in the Shanahan system, from what I can see.